 Food miles essentially refers to the distance travelled by our food to reach our plate from the producers.
 It also refers to the impact it has on the environment by utilising the fossil fuels needed for transportation of the product to reach our retailer.
 Are there ways through which we could reduce food miles?
-These are some of the practices that could help us achieve this:

 The ultimate way to reduce food miles to zero is to grow our own food.
 Permaculture gardeners attain maximum yield from their plots to cut down the need to shop.

 The best way to provide nutrients to our food garden is by avoiding all chemical fertilizers.
 Carbon footprints can also be reduced with the use of organic compost made using food scraps from our kitchen.